Davidson Garrett

 Davidson Garrett (born September 11, 1952), also known as "King Lear of the Taxi", is an American poet and actor living in New York City, New York.
 He drove a New York City yellow taxicab from 1978 until 2018 to supplement his acting and writing career.
-He has authored six books of poetry, and has been published in many literary magazines, and poetry journals.
+He has authored seven books of poetry, and has been published in many literary magazines, and poetry journals.

 As an actor, Garrett appeared in verse plays of William Shakespeare, W.H.
 Auden, and T.S.
 Eliot in New York City.
 As a member of SAG-AFTRA, he worked for many years in television and film, appearing on All My Children, Guiding Light, Spin City, Oz, The Sopranos, Law & Order, New York Undercover, As the World Turns, and PBS's award-winning documentary, Something Within Me.

 Garrett also toured in theater extensively in the United States and in Europe, performing for the United Service Organizations.
 In 2017, his spoken word play, Conspiracy Theory: The Mysterious Death of Dorothy Kilgallen, was performed for the Boog City Poets Theater.